-Aikio took part in Art Ii Biennale in 2016 with his sound installation, which depicted the present-day situation of the Sámi people in Finland.
-The story turned upside down the Sámi storytelling tradition by placing the story into the future.
+Aikio took part in Art Ii Biennial in 2016 with his sound installation, which depicted the present-day situation of the Sámi people in Finland.
+The story turned the Sámi storytelling tradition upside-down by placing the story in the future.
 It is difficult to see historical changes as they unfold.
 It is only as time passes that we realise the significance of certain events.
 We need some distance to see the turning points in history.
 In this piece, Aikio went through the history of the Sámi people and did not avoid even absurd nuances when referring to the present eagerness of non-Sámi people in northern Finland to declare themselves Sámi.

 Aikio’s work had an intriguing ambivalence, combining poetic storytelling with political statements.
 The trees in the arts park might have been more willing than we were, listening to Aikio’s story as it flowed gently from megaphones into the wind.
 Aikio tells us stories about the modern Sámi through modern technologies and new media.